 3. Promote funding mechanisms which support the needs of all levels and forms of farming.

-- Urge agricultural inclusion within multilateral financial mechanisms, potentially including the UNFCCC’s Clean Development Mechanism (CDM) and Joint Implementation (JI).
+- Urge agricultural inclusion within multilateral financial mechanisms.

 - Promote voluntary carbon credit systems for GHG offsets from agriculture and land use to reward farmers for their contribution.

 - Extend the scope of carbon markets to encompass the critical role of soil as a carbon sink.

 - Establish international technology assessment and sharing programmes for climate change, as well as capacity-building programmes, including the development of local and global centres of excellence.